Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Applications of main exit point bounds

-Presumably, there is also a parallel transition in the speed of the distributional convergence to the limiting direction of $\wh{\cif}^{w, z}$.
-An indication of this is visible in the equilibrium regime (see Proposition \ref{PCifSt}) where the behavior is markedly different from the bound Theorem \ref{TCif}.
-It would be nice to have optimal-order speed bounds for the full range of the $w$ and $z$ parameters illuminating the transition in the speed of convergence.
-Our proof of Theorem \ref{TCif} can likely be adapted to the regime $w > z$.
-However, the regime $w < z$ as well as the derivation of the matching lower bound for the case $w > z$ appears to require further ideas. \end{rem}
+The next result provides matching-order upper and lower speed bounds for the distributional convergence of $\wh{\cif}^z$ in the equilibrium case $w = z$.
+The main point is to contrast the cubic-exponential decay below with the cube-root decay in Theorem \ref{TCif}.
+It would be nice to have optimal-order speed bounds for the full range of the $w$ and $z$ parameters illuminating the transition in the speed of convergence from cube-root to cubic-exponential decay.
+We leave this to future works.